jminogue/Instrumenting-Nordic-Walking-Poles-for-Quantitative-Gait-Assessment/README.md

 # Walking_Pole

 This combination of Arduino and Python code reads data from an instrumenting walking pole via bluetooth and plots the data in real time.
-Following data collection, data can be exported as a csv.<br />
+Data can be exported as a csv.<br />
 We drilled out the middle of a nordic walking pole and replaced it with a button load cell <br />

 ### Materials: